 Photo: Ann Legeby

-Ann Legeby is a researcher at KTH Royal Institute of Technology
+Ann Legeby is a professor at KTH Royal Institute of Technology

 Meta Berghauser Pont

 Meta Berghauser Pont works as a researcher at KTH School of Architecture within the research group Spatial Analysis and Design.
 She also works at the School of Architecture in Delft, Netherlands (TUD).Contact me